arcadianlyric/Google_data_analytics_Bike_share_growth_hacking/README.md

 4. A summary of your analysis \
 Scripts in bike_share_report.ipynb, following PEP8 coding standards. \
 Grouped ride cases by member/ casual to compare difference on time and spacial levels: \
-Time: hour of day, day of week, week of year \
+Stratification on time: hour of day, day of week, week of year \
 Spacial: most commonly used stations \
 Riding time, distance, speed